 The Newton-Raphson iterative method is often used to solve the equation.
 Craig Estimator uses the bisection method, which ensures that the root of the equation is always found.
 Standard deviation of the estimate, 95% confidence interval and lower and upper limits of the estimation are then computed (see Documentation for more information).

 The Craig’s model has some assumptions about design of experiment the data come from.
 These are:

 - individuals are marked and released back to the population,

 - catchability is the same for all individuals (marked and unmarked),

 - the population is stable during the sampling period,

 - the model is originally designed for closed populations (individuals may not immigrate to or emigrate from the study population), however it can also be used for open populations if the sampling period is short and thus effects of immigration and emigration are negligible.

 Craig’s model nowadays

-More sophisticated and elaborate methods for population studies have been developed (Jolly-Seber, Robust design, etc.), and the Craig’s model is no longer a method in the centre of researchers’ interest.
+More sophisticated and elaborate methods for population studies have been developed (Jolly-Seber model, Robust design, etc.), and the Craig’s model is no longer a method in the centre of researchers’ interest.
 However, it is often used for simple comparison with results of other methods.
-For instance, if assumptions of the models are not severely violated, the Craig’s model give similar results to the Jolly-Seber model (its POPAN formulation).
+For instance, if assumptions of the models are not severely violated, the Craig’s model gives similar results to the Jolly-Seber model (its POPAN formulation).
 Although the Craig’s model was originally invented to estimate size of butterfly populations, it can be applied to all kinds of insects, or animals.

 Pavel Sebek - Institute of Entomology, Biology Centre AS CR, Ceske Budejovice, Czech Republic.